viltgroup/bucket-restore/README.md

 **Rollback flags**

 * `-d, --dry-run` - summary of the changes that will be made if the rollback is run.
-* `-e, --dry-run-explain` -        same as '--dry-run' but shows additional information for each object about the current state and the state of the object in the point in time given to the --time flag.
+* `-e, --dry-run-explain` - same as --dry-run but shows additional information for each object about the current state and the state of the object in the point in time given to the --time flag.
 * `-h, --help` - help for rollback
 * `-c, --max-concurrency int` - maximum number of rollback actions that can run concurrently.
 * `-q, --quiet` - show less output.